SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 by declaring conformance to the ``Sendable`` protocol.
 That protocol doesn't have any code requirements, but it does have semantic requirements that Swift enforces.
-Sendable types either don't contain shared mutable state, or they manage their mutable state so that it can be shared safely.
+In general, there are three ways for a type to be sendable:

+- The type's mutable state is made up of other sendable data, like a structure with stored properties that are sendable or an enumeration with associated values that are sendable.

+- The type doesn't have any mutable state, like a structure or class that has only read-only properties.

+- The type has code that ensures the safety of its mutable state, like a class that's marked ``@MainActor`` or a class that serializes access to its properties on a particular thread or queue.

+..
+XXX TR: Do we want to explain why a class can't fall under the first case?

-For a detailed list of its semantic requirements, see the `Sendable <//apple_ref/swift/fake/Sendable>`_ protocol reference.
+For a detailed list of of the semantic requirements, see the `Sendable <//apple_ref/swift/fake/Sendable>`_ protocol reference.

 Some types are always sendable,